NEW: Man arrested over American woman's death in Florence had met her in nightclub

 NEW: Suspect's DNA was found in Olsen's apartment, and he also had victim's phone

-A man has been arrested in connection with the death of Ashley Olsen, a 35-year-old American artist living in Florence, the city’s chief prosecutor told reporters Thursday.
+A man has been arrested in connection with the death of Ashley Olsen, a 35-year-old American artist living in Florence, according to multiple Italian media outlets.

 The suspect, Cheikh Tidiane Diaw, was arrested at his home Wednesday night, chief prosecutor Giuseppe Creazzo announced at a press conference.

 DNA evidence linked to the suspect was found in a condom and on a cigarette at Olsen’s house, where Diaw’s fingerprints were also found, Creazzo said.
 Diaw had taken Olsen’s phone and put his SIM card in it, and was using the device when he was arrested, the prosecutor said.

 Police believe that Olsen and Diaw, an illegal immigrant from Senegal who was born in 1988, had met at the city’s Montecarla nightclub and left to go back to Olsen’s place together, where they had consensual sex, Creazzo said.

 He said Olsen was strangled by something “other than bare hands,” but also had two fractures to her cranium.

 Police have established there was no one else present in the room when Olsen died, Creazzo said.
 Authorities are awaiting the results of toxicology tests.

 Olsen was found dead – apparently strangled with a rope or cord, according to Italian media reports – in her apartment on Saturday.
 Creazzo told reporters only that it appeared Olsen was strangled with something other than bare hands.